 The Illinois legislature adopted a motorcycle helmet law in 1968.
 However, the law was later overturned by the Illinois Supreme Court as an “unconstitutional abuse of police power” in the case of People v.
 Fries.
 The issue was again raised in 2009 in the Illinois Senate.
 Motorcyclists would have been required to wear helmets with chin straps under this law, but the measure was ultimately rejected.
 Today, Illinois continues to remain without a motorcycle helmet law in force.

 Benefits of Motorcycle Helmet Laws

-Research studies from the U.S. Centers for Disease Control and Prevention (CDC) have indicated that motorcycle helmet laws have a powerful impact on prevention of injures for riders on the road.
+Research studies from the Centers for Disease Control and Prevention (CDC) have indicated that motorcycle helmet laws have a powerful impact on prevention of injures for riders on the road.
 The CDC has found that states with helmet laws have a usage rate that is almost at 100 percent.

-States that have universal motorcycle helmet laws also have a much lower rate for the deaths of drivers involved in accidents.
-Only 12 percent of motorcycle operators who died in crashes were not wearing helmet at the time of the accident in states with these laws.
-In states that do not have universal helmet laws, over 64 percent of drivers involved in crashes died.
+States that have universal motorcycle helmet laws also have a much lower rate of death for drivers involved in accidents.
+Only 12 percent of motorcycle operators who died in crashes were not wearing helmet at the time of the accident in states with these laws, research has shown.
+In states that do not have universal helmet laws, more than 64 percent of drivers involved in crashes died.

-“Liberty” Arguments Against Motorcycle Helmet Laws in Illinois
+Arguments Against Motorcycle Helmet Laws in Illinois

-Speak with Motorcycle Accident Lawyers Today
+Speak With Motorcycle Accident Lawyers Today